 Almost 16 years of my career was spent working hard, playing hard but also burning the midnight oil and getting an average of 4 hours of sleep.
 I had this notion that I was supremely productive by working long hours on multiple priorities and that I was accomplishing incredible things for my company — well, it’s true that I was productive and accomplishing a lot but I was completely burnt out.

 Today — I am a completely changed person.
 I get an average of 7-8 hours of sleep and am a lot more productive and creative than ever before — thanks to Molly and Arianna Huffington.
+Molly plays catch with us except she doesn’t return the ball back.
+She loves it when we chase her down but it is impossible to catch her because she runs like a cheetah.
+She plays hard and then shows us all the importance of resting and sleeping.
 When I watched Arianna’s talk, it really made me reflect on how pointless it was to burn the midnight oil when without doing that I can be even more strategic and productive.
 If you haven’t seen Arianna Huffington’s Ted Talk on the importance of sleep – it is a must-watch.
 It changed my life.
 Even if your sleep habits don’t change immediately, you will definitely be inspired to work on it.